gregwebs/errcode/README.md

 ## About Error codes

-Error codes reliably communicate the error type, particularly across program or network boundaries.
+Error codes reliably encode important error information such as the HTTP status code.
-A program can reliably respond to an error if it can be sure to understand its type.
+They can also encode specific error types so that clients across network boundaries can understand errors in detail.
 Error monitoring systems can reliably understand (dedup) what errors are occurring and metrics can easily be generated.

+Returning an ErrorCode helps modularize code- a function that is not written in the context of an (HTTP) handler can encode an HTTP code.

-ErrorCode supports hierachy and associating to metadata such as HTTP codes.
+errcode supports hierachy and associating to metadata such as HTTP codes.
 The common simple form of this is to properly attach an HTTP code to an error.
 When clients need to react to specific errors, both the HTTP code and a more specific error code can be associated to the error.

 ## Status

-This library has been used in production and is in a completed state.
+This library has been used in production for years.
-Recently there has been some experimentation with techniques for wrapping errors and leveraging generics.
+The core types and API have not changed but there is ongoing experimentation with newer APIs.

 # errcode overview